Nepal Earthquake: Return to Nuwakot

 After the Earthquake

 Sundar Man, 78, and Jhamka Maya, 76, (pictured at the beginning of the article) lost the top floor of their building to the Nepal Earthquake 2015.
 They are planning to build a new house once the monsoons have relented in September.
 They complain that they have not seen any further money since the initial compensation they received from the government, like Shobha.
 They estimate that it will cost 4 million rupees (almost $40,000) to build their house, money they will have to borrow from the bank.

 “We are not happy with the government response,” they say; a sentiment that echoes around the small square.
 The money borrowed will be mortgaged against the value of their land, and the pair admit that they are concerned about how they will meet their repayments.
 Ultimately, it’s their children that most likely will become saddled with the debt.

-Prior to the 2015 Nepal Earthquake struck Nuwakot, the town was developing a burgeoning reputation as a community-based eco-tourist destination, with the Lonely Planet describing it as “a miniature Shangri-la, floating somewhere between the 17th and 21st centuries“.
+Prior to the Earthquake, Nuwakot, was developing a burgeoning reputation as a community-based eco-tourist destination, with the Lonely Planet describing it as “a miniature Shangri-la, floating somewhere between the 17th and 21st centuries“.
 Despite the trademark hyperbole, it is a view that Nathan Horton echoes, even including the destination on his tour of Nepal’s lower valleys.
 Ambitious plans were drawn up to develop the historic site as a heritage village.
 Now the number of tourists has trickled down to some 20 or 30 per day, according to the villagers, and the bus only arrives twice a week.